Home > FAQs

 Second Operating Segment – (Joint Base Pearl Harbor-Hickam to Middle Street Transit Center):

-• Anticipated transfer to DTS in 2025 for the opening of service.
+- The anticipated transfer to DTS is scheduled for late 2025 for the opening of service.

 Third Operating Segment – (Kalihi to Civic Center):

-• City Center Utilities Relocation is ongoing.
-This relocation work will clear the way for future construction of the columns, guideway and stations.
+- City Center Utilities Relocation work started in 2022 and is ongoing.
+The work will clear the way for future construction of the columns, guideway and stations.

-• Downtown Utilities Relocation work is expected to be complete in the fourth quarter of 2024.
+- Downtown Utilities Relocation: Expected to be complete in the first quarter of 2025.

-• Dillingham Utilities Relocation work is expected to be complete in the first quarter of 2026.
+- Dillingham Utilities Relocation: Expected to be complete in the first quarter of 2026.

 The destination of reaching Ala Moana is important because of the location of the Ala Moana Transit Center, the City’s largest bus transit center.
 More than 1,500 daily bus routes pass through Ala Moana Transit Center, where rail riders will be able to easily transfer to frequent bus service and continue their trips to Waikiki, UH, Hawaii Kai or elsewhere.

 Ala Moana is also the Locally Preferred Alternative as approved by the Honolulu City Council.
-Despite the proposed plan to have a temporary rail terminus at the Civic Center Station, the overall goal of reaching Ala Moana Transit Center does not change.
+Despite the Amended Full Funding Grant Agreement that was finalized in February 2024 to have a temporary rail terminus at the Civic Center Station, the overall goal of reaching Ala Moana Transit Center does not change.

 The goal is still for the rail project to reach Ala Moana Transit Center.
 When the temporary rail system terminus is at the Civic Center Station, enhanced bus service will be provided to get riders to their final destinations.
 Frequent bus service will be available for rail riders at both the Downtown Station and the Civic Center Station, some with direct bus service to Waikiki, UH and to the Ala Moana Transit Center, where connections to other buses can be made.